 Jay was never one to seek applause or notoriety though his philanthropy was known and appreciated by many.
 In memory of Jay Bradfield’s love and support of both visual and performing arts the James Young Bradfield Fine Arts Scholarship will be awarded annually to a young man or woman planning to major in either the visual or performing arts.

-Apply HERE for the 2022 James Young Bradfield Fine Arts Scholarship
+Check back later for the 2023 James Young Bradfield Fine Arts Scholarship application!